CHAPTER 1

 2. Historical shifts in the supply chain:

-b.
-Manufacturing emerged in the mid-1800’s and had power until the late 20th century
+Manufacturing emerged in the mid-1800’s and had power until the late 20th

 c.
 Retailers took control of the supply chain after World War II